-Guidelines for the Remuneration of Parish Ministry Staff for 2009
+Guidelines for the Remuneration of Parish Ministry Staff for 2011

-What's new in 2009?
+What's new in 2011?

-- Minimum stipend increases by 1.6% to \$50,673 for ministers. - The 'interactive online' version provides updated links and access to detailed sections within the Guidelines, Diocesan ordinances, legislation, web pages and other useful information. - NEW link to the SDS sample Parish Workers Compensation declaration template. - NEW link to the SDS Motor Vehicle Purchasing guide. - Updated sample 'Stipend Package Calculator' and sample 'MEA Reconciliation and payment template'.
+- The minimum stipend has been increased by 5% to \$53,207.
+The Standing Committee has also confirmed that the minimum stipend for 2012 will be \$55,869 (a 5% increase from 2011). - The 'interactive online' version provides updated links and access to detailed sections within the Guidelines, Diocesan ordinances, legislation, web pages and other useful information. - NEW sample Parish Ministry Staff Remuneration Policy - Updated sample 'Stipend Package Calculator' and sample 'MEA Reconciliation and payment template'. - NEW sample Parish Staff Leave Form

-Approval date: 25 August 2008, by the Standing Committee, Diocese of Sydney
+Approval date: 23 August 2010, by the Standing Committee, Diocese of Sydney

-Effective date: 1 January 2009
+Effective date: 1 January 2011

-Contact: Michael Newman, Manager, Clergy & Church Support Services access the Feedback form.
+Contact: Michael Newman, Manager, Clergy & Church Support Services

-Ph.
-02 9265 1680; E: mwn@sydney.anglican.asn.au
+Phone: 02 9265 1680

+Email: mwn@sydney.anglican.asn.au